Attio vs HubSpot: CRM Comparison

 Add ZoomInfo if:

-• Your pipeline depends on reaching the right buyers with accurate contact data
+• Your pipeline depends on reaching the right buyers with accurate contact data, verified phone numbers, and direct-dial access

 • You need buying intent signals to prioritize accounts before they engage a competitor

-• Your CRM data is incomplete and enrichment from public sources isn't enough
+• Your CRM data is incomplete and enrichment from public sources is not enough for your outbound motion

 • You want AI that draws on intelligence across deal context, not just searches your records